-The Planning and Development (Local Planning Schemes) Regulations (LPS Regulations) 2015 were amended in December 2020 by the Planning Regulations Amendment Regulations 2020, which introduced various improvements to local planning processes.
+The Planning and Development (Local Planning Schemes) Regulations (LPS Regulations) 2015 were superseded in December 2020 by the Planning Regulations Amendment Regulations 2020, which introduced various improvements to local planning processes.

-- Despite Cl.61 development approval exemptions, Cl.
-78D(3) require development approval for habitable buildings and land uses on sites that receive a BAL of BAL-40 or BAL-Flame Zone (FZ),
+- state that despite Cl.61 development approval exemptions, Cl.
+78D(3) requires development approval for habitable buildings and land uses on sites that receive a Bush Attack Level (BAL) of BAL-40 or BAL-Flame Zone (FZ);

 - ensure Special Control Areas continue to have effect in local government areas.

-The deemed provisions outline the circumstances in which a Bushfire Attack Level (BAL) assessment is required.
-This includes a single house or ancillary dwelling (e.g. granny flat) on a lot or lots 1,100m2 or more and for all other habitable or specified buildings in a designated ‘bush fire prone area’:
+The deemed provisions outline the circumstances in which an BAL assessment is required.
+This includes a single house or ancillary dwelling (e.g., granny flat) on a lot or lots 1,100m2 or more and for all other habitable or specified buildings in a designated ‘bushfire prone area’:

 - if the BAL Contour Map is not deemed suitable for the purposes of the application being determined, then a BAL assessment may be requested.

-These planning instruments create a revised planning framework for bushfire risk management with the overall objective of preserving life and reducing the impact of bushfire damage on property and infrastructure while ensuring that conservation values are taken into account.
+These planning instruments create a revised planning framework for bushfire risk management with the overall objective of preserving life and reducing the impact of bushfire damage on property and infrastructure while ensuring conservation values are considered.

-Further changes as a result of the Planning Regulations Amendment Regulations 2020.
+More changes as a result of the Planning Regulations Amendment Regulations 2020

 New Cl.61A of the LPS Regulations provides an avenue for applicants to lodge a deemed-to-comply check to confirm whether planning approval for erection of, or alterations and additions to, a single house is required.

-Please visit the Planning and Development (Local Planning Schemes) Regulations 2015 page for further information on the amendments.
+Please visit the Planning and Development (Local Planning Schemes) Regulations 2015 page for more information on the amendments.